SumoLogic-Labs/sumologic-rfsync/readme.md

 * Build an Ansible wrapper for script to automatically complete configuration

-* extend the download/upload functions
+* Build an suite of regression tests to validate data

-* download gzipped data use for installed collector
+* Build content and material to allow for further enriching data from prior query output

 License
 =======